chozabu/KivEntEd/readme.md

 sudo pip install polygon

 if you wish to compile for android probably should install libatlas3-base (on ubuntu) as the default has processor-specific instructions.

+Also - there should be a recent (probably working) build here: chozabu.net/KivEntEdLatest.apk